meeber/titor/README.md

 - Create a browser bundle for each build's tests
 - Report test coverage to Coveralls if built from within Travis CI

+# Goal

+The goal of Titor is to eliminate the barrier of entry for developing packages using the latest ECMAScript features.

+It's intended for small libraries and toy projects which often require a prohibitive amount of time and effort to support a full ES6+ workflow.

+It's not intended for projects that require significant customization in terms of structure and/or workflow.
+When such a requirement exists, it's better to forgo Titor, and use its dependencies directly.

 # Backstory

 In the year 2036, corporeal time-travel is added to the CERNScript specification, further widening the gap between the elite ruling class and the rest of the world's population who are still stuck using ECMAScript 5 due to browser compatibility concerns.